jadakai/MechaCar_Statistical_Analysis/README.md

 Comparing how the MechaCar performs with the competition and how to go about this.

-What metric or metrics are you going to test?
+1.What metric or metrics are you going to test?
 An important metric to test would be fuel efficiency between MechaCar and comparable vehicles belonging to the competitor.

 2. What is the null hypothesis or alternative hypothesis?
 Null Hypothesis is that all of the cars in the same class have the same fuel efficiency regardless of the manufacturer.
 The Alternative Hypothesis is that they are not all the same.